omyro/terraform-jenkins/README.md

 **Provider Configuration**

 Here you are stating the provider you'd like to use (if you'd like a complete list, visit the Terraform Registry for all the provider options).
-In this case it is AWS, and we'd like to deploy our infrastructure in us-east-1.
+In this case it is AWS, and we'd like to deploy our infrastructure in us-east-1 (Northern Virginia).

 ```yaml
 terraform {